- Overview

 Please plan to make air travel plans only after the minimum group size has been met.
 We will send you a confirmation email as soon as the trip has been confirmed.

-Plan to arrive in Arusha, Kilimanjaro International Airport (JRO) no later than February 8, though we recommend you come in at least a day early.
-If you participate in the Kenya extension, please plan to arrive at Nairobi’s Jomo Kenyatta International Airport (NBO) no later than February 1, though we recommend you come in a day early.
+Plan to arrive in Arusha, Kilimanjaro International Airport (JRO) no later than February 11, though we recommend you come in at least a day early.

 We offer the service of our travel agent, Willamette Travel, to help you plan and book flights and we cover the base ticket fee as an added value to travel with Naturalist Journeys.
-If you arrive early to Nairobi, Kenya, we can book extra nights for you at the Ole Sereni Hotel.
 If you arrive early to Arusha (main safari only), we can book extra nights for you at the Ngare Sero Lodge.

 Browse below for trip reports and species lists from past versions of this and other tours from this destination.